 educational service provision for children and young people with Social, Emotional, and

 Mental Health needs.

-- An independent review of mental health provision in schools, which has led to an action
+- An independent review of mental health provision in schools has led to an action plan

-- An Additional Resource Centre (ARC) for children with low cognitive ability launched in
+- An Additional Resource Centre for children with low cognitive ability launched in September

-September at D’Auvergne, with another due to open at Le Rocquier School in 2023
+at d’Auvergne, with another due to open at Le Rocquier School

 - Formal training for Special Educational Needs Coordinators has been delivered in

 collaboration with the University of Winchester